- Purchase the complete Expat Arrivals Oslo Guide (PDF)

-Downtown Oslo is full of shops with most of the best-known brands, as well as the malls of Oslo City and Byporten.
-They are filled with stores and cafés for any price range.
-Aker Brygge, the wharf next to City Hall, has expensive designer shops, as well as regular shops, cafés, restaurants, theatres, cinemas and bars.
+Downtown Oslo is full of shops with most of the best-known brands, and also contains the malls of Oslo City and Byporten, which are brimming with stores and cafes for every taste and just about every budget too.
+Aker Brygge, the wharf next to City Hall, has expensive designer shops, as well as regular shops, cafes, restaurants, theatres, cinemas and bars.
 Paleet, on Karl Johans Gate, has more upscale shops, with exclusive boutiques.

 Comprising the streets Bogstadveien and Hegdehaugsveien, Majorstuen is one of the largest and most exclusive shopping districts in Oslo.
 Here shoppers will find a good mix of exclusive brands, mid-price clothing and value clothes.
 Hegdehaugsveien is especially well known for its high-end boutiques, featuring designer brands.
 There is a monthly farmer’s market at Vibes gate, as well as market days twice a year when the whole of Bogstadveien is closed off to traffic and fills up with people looking for a bargain.

 This street offers a good selection of exclusive, modern interior design shops.
 In this area, one can also find small independent shops with everything from exclusive underwear to kitchen utensils.
 Down the road toward Skøyen are several popular furniture and interior design shops as well.